sftpplus/sftpplus-docs/src/doc_source/guides/security.rst

 Key Management
 --------------

-The default server installation will generate a self-signed SSL certificate, and pairs of 2048-bit RSA and 1024-bit DSA private/public keys.
+The default server installation generates a self-signed SSL certificate and pairs of private/public SSH keys.
+Currently, the default-generated SSH keys have the following types and key sizes:

+* RSA: 3072-bit
+* ECDSA: 256-bit, 384-bit, 521-bit
+* Ed25519: 256-bit.

 To change the certificates used by the SSL/TLS service, you need to generate a new key and an associated certificate signing request.